In this guide, we'll take you through the stages of creating a Google My Business Audit report.

-There are two ways to create a new Google My Business report, depending on whether you already have a Location set up.
+There are two ways to create a new Google My Business Audit report, depending on whether or not you already have a Location set up.

-a) Create a Google My Business report with no existing Location
+a) Create a Google My Business Audit report with no existing Location

-b) Create a Google My Business report with an existing Location
+b) Create a Google My Business Audit report with an existing Location

-i) Click 'Clients and Locations' in the Top Menu — you will then see a list of Locations.
+Click 'Locations Overview' in the Top Menu — you will then see a list of Locations.

-ii) Click the 'View Dashboard' button to the right of the Location for which you would like to create the Google My Business report.
+Click the 'View' button to the right of the Location for which you would like to create the Google My Business Audit report.

-iii) The Location sidebar menu on the left will show a list of all of the reports for your location.
+The Location sidebar menu on the left will show a list of all of the reports for your Location.
 Click 'Google My Business' from this menu.

-To set up a report to monitor your Google My Business data and benchmark yourself against local competitors, just click on the green 'Monitor Google My Business' button.
+To set up a report to monitor your Google Business Profile (formerly known as Google My Business) data and benchmark yourself against local competitors, just click on the green 'Monitor Google My Business' button.

-To monitor GMB Insights, click on the green 'Monitor GMB Insights' button.
-If you would like to choose both, simply set up one of them first, and you will have the option to set up the other one afterwards.
+To monitor GBP Insights, click on the green 'Monitor GMB Insights' button.
+If you would like to choose both, simply set one of them up first, and you will have the option to set the other one up afterwards.

 Which Location is this report for?: Here, you can select the location for this report — this will be auto-filled if the Location already exists.